A New Basis for Sparse Principal Component Analysis: The methods

 This sub-problem leads to the varimax rotation (see Section \ref{sxn:rotation}) that is widely applied in factor analysis \citep{kaiser1958varimax}.
 We denote $Y^*=\tilde{Y}R^*$ to be the orthogonally rotated solution to \eqref{eqn:sca4y_unconstrained}, where $R^*$ is the solution to \eqref{eqn:sca4y_varimax}.
 Finally, considering the $\ell_1$-norm sparsity constraint, we apply the element-wise soft-thresholding of $Y^*$ with the sparsity parameter $\gamma$, which is defined as \citep{donoho1995noising, tibshirani1996regression}

 where $t>0$ is the threshold determined by the equation $\norm{T_\gamma(Y^*)}_1=\gamma$, and $x_+$ equals $x$ if $x > 0$ or 0 otherwise.
-We discuss several properties of soft-thresholding in Supplementary Section \ref{sxn:soft}.
-In summary, the update of $Y$ given $Z$ consists of three steps that we call ``Polar-Rotate-Shrink'' (PRS, Algorithm \ref{alg:prs})---first, compute a solution to the unconstrained problem \eqref{eqn:sca4y_unconstrained}; second, rotate with varimax; third, soft-threshold all of the elements.
-Algorithm \ref{alg:sca} summarizes the algorithm of SCA.
+We discuss several properties of soft-thresholding in Supplementary Section S2.
+In summary, the update of $Y$ given $Z$ consists of three steps that we call ``Polar-Rotate-Shrink'' (PRS, Algorithm \ref{alg:prs})---first, compute a solution to the unconstrained problem \eqref{eqn:sca4y_unconstrained}; second, rotate with varimax; third, soft-threshold all of the elements.\footnote{More investigation is needed in order to understand the statistical properties of PRS.
+For example, in a recent paper \citep{rohe2020vintage}, we showed that PCA with the varimax rotation is a consistent estimator for a broad class of modern factor models, that includes the degree corrected stochastic block model \citep{karrer2011stochastic}.}